Neglected tropical diseases: Echinococcosis

 The rate of echinococcosis is higher in rural areas, and there are more than one million people infected currently.
-Untreated alveolar echinococcosis is fatal.
 It is caused by ingesting parasites in animal feces.

 There are two versions of the disease: cystic and alveolar.
 Both versions involve an asymptomatic incubation period of several years.
-In the cystic version, liver cysts cause abdominal pain, nausea, and vomiting while cysts in the lungs cause chronic cough, chest pain, and shortness of breath.
-In alveolar echinococcosis, a primary cyst develops, usually in the liver, in addition to weight loss, abdominal pain, general feeling of ill health, and signs of liver failure.
+In the cystic version, liver cysts cause abdominal pain, nausea, and vomiting, while cysts in the lungs cause chronic cough, chest pain, and shortness of breath.
+In alveolar echinococcosis, a primary cyst develops, usually in the liver, in addition to weight loss, abdominal pain, malaise, and signs of liver failure.
+Untreated alveolar echinococcosis is fatal.

-Surgery and drugs can both be used to treat echinococcosis.
+Surgery and drugs can be used to treat echinococcosis.
 It can be prevented by deworming dogs, sanitation, proper disposal of animal feces, health education, and livestock vaccination.
 Cystic echinococcosis is found in the eastern portion of the Mediterranean region, northern Africa, southern and eastern Europe, the southern portion of South America, and Central Asia.
 Alveolar echinococcosis is found in western and northern China, Russia, Europe, and northern North America.
 It can be diagnosed through imaging techniques and serological tests.

 Yaws

 There are limited data available on the prevalence of yaws, although it primarily affects children.
 The mortality risk is very low, but the disease causes disfigurement and disability if untreated.
 The most common symptom is skin lesions.
 It is a chronic bacterial infection, transmitted by skin contact, and caused by the spirochete bacterium Treponema pallidum pertenue.
-It is treated with antibiotics and can be prevented through improved hygiene and sanitation.
-Yaws is most prevalent in the warm, moist, tropical regions of the Americas, Africa, Asia, and the Pacific.
+It is treated with antibiotics and can be prevented through hygiene and sanitation.
+Yaws is most prevalent in warm, moist tropical regions of the Americas, Africa, Asia, and the Pacific.

 Foodborne trematodiases

-The foodborne trematode infections include clonorchiasis, opisthorchiasis, fascioliasis, and paragonimiasis.
+Foodborne trematode infections include clonorchiasis, opisthorchiasis, fascioliasis, and paragonimiasis.
 These infections are all zoonotic, primarily affecting domestic or wild animals, but can also be transmitted to humans.
 They are acquired by eating food, such as raw fish, contaminated with the larval stages of the parasites.
 At least 40 million people are thought to be infected.

 Human African trypanosomiasis

-African trypanosomiasis (African sleeping sickness) is a somewhat rare protozoal disease as there are fewer than 10,000 cases currently.
+African trypanosomiasis (African sleeping sickness) is a somewhat rare protozoal disease, with fewer than 10,000 cases currently.
 Human African trypanosomiasis is vector-borne and spreads through the bite of the tsetse fly.
-The most common symptoms are fever, headache, lymphadenopathy, nocturnal sleeping pattern, personality changes, cognitive decline, and coma.
+The most common symptoms are fever, headache, lymphadenopathy, sleeping disturbances, personality changes, cognitive decline, and coma.
 The disease is always fatal if untreated.
-The current forms of treatment are highly toxic and ineffective as resistance is spreading.
+The current forms of treatment are highly toxic and ineffective, as resistance is spreading.
 It is diagnosed through an inexpensive serological test.